manifoldfinance/mevETH2/src/src/MevEth.sol/contract.MevEth.md

 ### pendingMevEthShareVault
-The address of the pending MevEthShareVault when a new vault has been comitted but not finalized.
+The address of the pending MevEthShareVault when a new vault has been committed but not finalized.

 ```solidity